HofstadterTools/HofstadterTools/README.rst

 Directory Structure
 -------------------

 * **code** -- sources root directory where the python programs and their configuration settings are stored, as well as the namespace packages.
-A detailed description of the available :doc:`programs <tutorials>` and :ref:`namespace packages <code_reference>` is in the documentation.
+A detailed description of the available `programs <https://hofstadter.tools/tutorials.html>`__ and `namespace packages <https://hofstadter.tools/_autosummary/functions.html>`__ is in the documentation.

 	* **configuration** -- user-defined configuration files for the programs.
 	* **functions** -- helper functions for the programs.